 To plan a perfect trip, travelers need a drag-and-drop itinerary builder that takes them through all booking steps.
 Make sure your dynamic packages are based on it so that your customers can see their best options and that your offerings are updated as suppliers add them to their itinerary catalogs.

-Dynamic packaging and dynamic pricing are deeply intertwined.
+Dynamic packaging and hotel dynamic pricing are deeply intertwined.
 After all, what would be the point of offering a personalized travel experience if you couldn’t charge a personalized price for it?

-Given this, your dynamic packaging tool should be capable of reading user payload data to modifying prices for every traveler.
+Given this, your dynamic packaging system should be capable of reading user payload data to modifying prices for every traveler.
 This will allow you to add the highest yet reasonable markup to every tour component, knowing your customers can afford it without the sticker shock.

 Built-in payment system